knalins/SmartBot-ICTC/README.md

 - Bot Movement Arduino.(Arduino takes the data from ESP32 & Controls the Bot)
 - sensAline(Android app uses Computer Vision for line detection)

-## The following functions are implemented in the wrapper:
+## The following functions are implemented in the control system:

 - Connects to Phone
 - Start Reading the Line using OpenCV